timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 A feedback loop appears when two stateful parts of the UI drive each other.

+This looks similar to the previous stage because both problems involve source-of-truth confusion.
+The difference is that Stage 2 only had derived values.
+Here, one derived-looking value can also trigger side effects, so the problem becomes a feedback loop rather than simple derived-state consistency.

 A realistic Compose example is a catalog with category navigation:

 - category chips are shown at the top;